VictoriaMetrics/VictoriaMetrics/docs/vmbackup.md

   -snapshot.createURL string
     	VictoriaMetrics create snapshot url.
 When this is given a snapshot will automatically be created during backup.
 Example: http://victoriametrics:8428/snapshot/create .
 There is no need in setting -snapshotName if -snapshot.createURL is set
   -snapshot.deleteURL string
     	VictoriaMetrics delete snapshot url.
 Optional.
 Will be generated from -snapshot.createURL if not provided.
-All created snaphosts will be automatically deleted.
+All created snapshots will be automatically deleted.
 Example: http://victoriametrics:8428/snapshot/delete
   -snapshotName string
     	Name for the snapshot to backup.
 See https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#how-to-work-with-snapshots.
 There is no need in setting -snapshotName if -snapshot.createURL is set
   -storageDataPath string